Skip to Content Top

 • Fire resistance

 Attic ventilation also plays a crucial role in keeping a house comfortable throughout the year.
 Ventilation allows warm air to escape the attic and reach the outdoors, cooling the home.
 It also keeps attic insulation dry, preventing moisture buildup.
-A professional air sealer will check the insulation to ensure it does not obstruct the natural airflow.
-Any needed repairs to the ventilation system will be communicated to the homeowner.

-Is it good to air seal an attic?
+Is it good to air-seal an attic?

-It is good to air seal an attic because a sealed attic will keep warm air inside of your home longer during the winter.
 It will also keep cool air inside of your home during the summer.
 A sealed attic will also reduce energy consumption, which results in lower utility bills and substantial savings for your family.

 What is air sealing?

-Air sealing is the process of closing all holes and gaps with spray foam insulation, which reduces drafts and heat loss by eliminating air leaks around the chimney, plumbing penetrations, and recessed lighting.
+Spray foam reduces drafts and heat loss by eliminating air leaks around the chimney, plumbing penetrations, and recessed lighting.
 Other materials used in air sealing may include caulk, metal flashing, weather stripping, or rigid foam.

 What are the results of attic air sealing?

-The results of attic air sealing are a quieter home, reduced air moisture inside the house, and less dust circulating in the air.
 Attic air sealing also lessens the risk of ice dam formation.
-The noise pollution reduction and improved air quality increase the comfortability of a home.
+The noise pollution reduction and improved air quality increase a home's comfortability.
 The decreased probability of ice dam formation prevents costly roof damage.

 How much does it cost to air seal an attic?

-The cost to air seal an attic will vary based on the circumstances.
 Some variables that alter the cost of air sealing an attic include house size, type of materials used, amount of required labor, and the severity of the problem, if any.
 Contact your local spray foam insulation company to receive a quote.
 In most cases, homeowners can receive a no-obligation estimate for free.

-Now that you know what air sealing an attic is, think about your own home.
+Now that you know what air sealing an attic is, think about your home.
 Have you noticed the tell-tale signs that your attic should be sealed?
 If so, our expert team of attic sealers will transform your house into a healthier, more energy-efficient home.
-Call iFoam at (855) 935-4723 to schedule a free consultation today!